-Body corporate management is specialist area of property management involving the day-to-day operation and management of a property with multiple owners, shared common areas and common facilities.A body corporate manager’s role is varied and their functions be broadly classed as administrative, financial and general.
+The role of body corporate managers in Victoria is a specialised area of property involving the day-to-day operation and management of a property with multiple owners, shared common areas and common facilities.A body corporate manager’s role is varied and their functions be broadly classed as administrative, financial and general.

 Administrative responsibilities may involve: